starknet-io/starknet.js/www/docs/API/signer.md

 signer.**signTransaction**(transactions, transactionsDetail [ , abi ]) => _Promise < Signature >_

-Signs a transaction with the StarkNet private key and returns the signature.
+Signs a transaction with the Starknet private key and returns the signature.

 The _transactions_ object for write methods may include any of: